emmanuel-galindo/advent-of-code-2022/README.md

 # advent-of-code-2022

-First year taking part of this, one day at a time... let's see how far the streak lasts
+First year taking part of this, one day at a time... let's see how far the streak goes

 I am using Golang and TDD to tackle the challenges.